 Stuck for inspiration?
 Wondering how to jump-start your creativity?
 Something we’ve found useful is to set some constraints to work within.
 Yes, ironically, constraining yourself sets you free and gets your creativity flowing.
 By forcing yourself to work within constraints you make it necessary to think.
 You need to use your technical skills to overcome the self-imposed constraints.
 With necessity being the mother of invention, you are literally forced into being creative.
 As you think yourself out of the constraints, you will be surprised how well you can jump-start your creativity.

 One such set of constraints is the aesthetics of Japanese art.
 My apologies up-front for any errors in my interpretation and understanding of Japanese art and aesthetics.

 There are many traditional Japanese art forms.
 Geidō (芸道?), “The Way of the Arts”, refers to various disciplines of traditional Japanese arts.
-Each with it own set of rules designed to teach appreciation of the process of creation as much as the final product.
+Each with their own rules designed to teach appreciation of the process of creation as much as the final product.

 - Geidō (The Way of the Arts):

 - Sadō (tea ceremony), and

 Each of these art forms requires deliberate, precise execution in order to achieve the desired aesthetic.